spcourse/monopoly_dict/monopoly_config/content.md

 You will also need to update all the lines where `simulate_monopoly_games()` or `simulate_monopoly()` are called.
 You can directly pass both functions the variable `board_config`.

 Now replace the hardcoded values in your code with dictionary lookups (see theory *'0.
 Fast search'*):

 * Use the board size from the `board_config` dictionary to decide when to wrap around the board.
 * Use the lap money from the `board_config` dictionary as the reward when a player completes a lap.
 * Initialize player balances using the starting money from the `board_config` dictionary.
 This is a list where each element corresponds to one player’s starting balance.
 To set a player’s initial money, take the value from the list at the position that matches that player’s index.

+> ⚠️ **Important:** The configuration dictionary **should not be part of the game state**.
+It describes the rules and setup of the game, but it should never change during a game.
+>
+> Make sure you don’t overwrite (or add new) entries in `board_config` to track progress.
+You also should not use the starting money list as the actual money balances of players.

 Test your code using `checkpy`.
-You should pass 3 more tests. <!--TODO check if this is correct -->
+Proper implementation of `board_size` can not be tested here yet, and will be tested in the next step.
+For now, you should pass X more tests. <!--TODO check if this is correct -->

 ### Step 2: Properties as a nested dictionary